Homes and lives washed away

 Farmland was covered in a layer of silt.
 Goats and hens drowned and grazing pasture is now under water.
 Lives and livelihoods have been hit hard.

-We're determined to help as many families as we can, in Kenya and around the world.
+We supported 2,000 families in Kenya with vital aid, but we're determined to help as many families as we can, in Kenya and around the world.
 Will you help?

 Assessing the situation